• Skip to primary navigation

 Lemon Cake:

-4. Next, pour in the curdled soy milk, oil, vanilla, lemon juice & lemon zest.
+• Next, pour in the curdled soy milk, oil, vanilla, lemon juice & lemon zest.
 Don't mix at all.
-Using a wooden spoon, fold the ingredients together by slowly scooping the mixture over itself.
+Using a wooden spoon, fold the ingredients together by slowly folding the mixture over itself.
 Keep folding the dry into the wet until there are no more pockets of flour.
-This takes a little longer than mixing but it results in a much better cake.
-Patience is key!

-5. Equally divide the cake batter between the two greased loaf tins and bake in the centre of the preheated oven for 20 minutes.
+• Equally divide the cake batter between the two greased loaf tins and bake in the center of the preheated oven for 20 minutes.
 A skewer should come out clean at this point.

-1. Add the vegan butter block to a stand mixer or a large bowl and cream for 2 minutes.
+• Add the vegan butter block to a stand mixer with the paddle attachment or use a large bowl and wooden spoon.
+Cream on a medium-high speed or by hand for 2 minutes.

-2. Next add half of the powdered sugar.
-Beat the buttercream mixture until it is fully combined and has began to thicken.
-Then add the rest of the powdered sugar.
-Beat again until your buttercream is nice and thick.
+• Next add half of the powdered sugar.
+Beat the buttercream mixture on a medium speed until it is fully combined and has began to thicken.
+Then add the rest of the powdered sugar and the lemon juice.
+Beat one more time on a medium speed until your buttercream is nice and thick.

 Notes

-• Please use freshly squeezed lemon juice in this recipe instead of anything artificial.
+• Please use freshly squeezed lemon juice in this recipe instead of anything concentrated or artificial.

 Nutrition